itsyouonline/ssh_registrar/specs.md

 ## what

 - SSH uploader to S3 servers
-- hen the upload will get registered in Tierion
+- then the upload will get registered in Tierion
 - runs in secure location (not close to IYO servers)
 - easy python script (js9)